williamDalston/FocusFlow/AppStore/PrivacyPolicy.md

 ## Data Retention

-- **Workout Data**: Stored locally on your device until you delete it
+- **Focus Session Data**: Stored locally on your device until you delete it
-- **HealthKit Data**: Managed by Apple Health according to Apple's policies
 - **Analytics Data**: Anonymized and retained for app improvement purposes
 - **Crash Reports**: Retained for bug fixing purposes